 Diwali or the “Festival of Lights” is one of the largest celebrations on the Hindu calendar, but is also celebrated by Jains, Sikhs and some Buddhists.
 Diwali symbolizes the spiritual victory of light over darkness, good over evil and knowledge over ignorance.
 The festival can last up to four or five days and in Houston, there are plenty of ways to celebrate this special holiday.

-On Saturday, Oct.
-19, the Diwali Dussehra Festival 2019 will take place at the Constellation Field in Sugar Land.
+On Saturday, Nov.
+7, the Diwali Dussehra Festival (VIRTUAL) 2020 will take place virtually this year.
 This event is one of the Houston area’s largest Diwali celebrations.
-Organized by the Shri Sita Ram Foundation, the annual event is in its 8th year and has plenty for the entire family to enjoy.
-Activities include fireworks, photo booths, petting zoo, moonwalks, playgrounds and more.
-The event is $7 to attend and takes place from 4 p.m. to 10 p.m.
+Organized by the Shri Sita Ram Foundation, the annual event is in its 9th year and has plenty for the entire family to enjoy.
+The event takes place from 4 p.m. to 10 p.m.